martysama0134/M2-EventFunctionHandler/README.md

 		}, "MY_BEAUTIFUL_EVENT", std::chrono::minutes(5).count(), true
 	);

-	// Check if it exists, then delay it again by 5s. if (CEventFunctionHandler::instance().FindEvent("MY_BEAUTIFUL_EVENT"))
+	// Check if it exists, then delay it again by 5s.
+Don't forget, DelayEvent has no effect to looped events. if (CEventFunctionHandler::instance().FindEvent("MY_BEAUTIFUL_EVENT"))
 		CEventFunctionHandler::Instance().DelayEvent("MY_BEAUTIFUL_EVENT", std::chrono::seconds(5).count());